TruSat/trusat-learn/docs/contributing.md

 sidebar_label: Contributing Code
 ---

 The core maintainers of the TruSat [codebase](https://github.com/trusat) very much welcome contributions, especially those that tackle [open issues](https://github.com/trusat/trusat-frontend/issues)!
 If you wish to contribute, either open an issue then make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) or make a pull request against a currently open issue.
+We also invite you to join the [TruSat Discord Server](https://discord.gg/SC76Wph) to engage in real-time conversation around the development needs of TruSat.

 ## Catching bugs / Requesting features